Tommy Shelby: Series 6

 Tommy returns to Birmingham and goes straight to the hospital where Ruby is.
 Lizzie meets him at the entrance to tell him that the gold salts treatment didn't work, and that Ruby had died.
 As the family mourns, Tommy enacts revenge, as he murders the Barwell family who cursed Ruby.
 Distraught in grief, Tommy ignores letters from his personal doctor as his relationship with Lizzie strains even further.
 The meeting between Tommy, Mosley, Diana, Captain Swing and Nelson takes place: Nelson agrees to let Tommy trade opium in Boston as he gains information from Mosley about the political future of England, and agrees with Captain Swing that the Irish working class can be turned.

 Tommy meets with Doctor Holford (Aneurin Barnard) and is told that due to coming into contact with Ruby while she was ill, he has developed inoperable tuberculoma and that he now only has between 12 and 18 months left to live.
 Tommy deals with the Chinese business that got Arthur hooked on opium by walking into their shop, taking their remaining drugs and throwing them into the canal with a bomb.
 He introduces his newly found son, Erasmus "Duke" Shelby (Conrad Khan), at a family meeting, to Lizzie's disliking.
 Tommy sleeps with Diana as a payment for her cause.
 She arrives at the family home with Mosley, and tells Lizzie that Tommy was disloyal to her, in an act purely devised to split her and Tommy away from each other, with Mosley believing that Tommy deserves better if he is to move up in the world.

 Lizzie leaves Tommy after his affair with Diana, taking Charles.
 Tommy sets the rest of the Peaky Blinders to dismantle his house, and gives false information to the informant Billy Grade (Emmett J. Scanlan) to lure the IRA into a trap.
 On Miquelon Island, Tommy meets Michael, who has been released from prison.
 His friend Johnny Dogs (Packy Lee) switches a car-bomb intended for Tommy, which after the meeting kills Michael's associates.
 Tommy then kills Michael, fulfilling Polly's prediction.

 With Nelson's business partners defeated, Alfie and Tommy agree to coordinate a take-over of his business in Boston, with Alfie staying in America permanently to oversee operations.
 A month after saying goodbye to his family, an alone Tommy prepares to shoot himself.
-But after seeing a vision of Ruby, and Doctor Holford pictured with Mosley in a partially-burnt newspaper, Tommy realizes he had been given a false diagnosis of inoperable tuberculoma.
+But after seeing a vision of Ruby, and Doctor Holford pictured with Mosley in a partially-burnt newspaper, Tommy realises he had been given a false diagnosis of inoperable tuberculoma.
 Tommy goes off to kill Holford, but realises he has finally changed and ends up sparing his life.
 After returning and watching his wagon and remaining possessions burn, Tommy rides away.